babelouest/glewlwyd/docs/OIDC.md

 Content

-An HTML page adapted for check_session_iframe, this iframe is intended to indicate to the client webpage that the user status has changed.
+An HTML page adapted for check_session_iframe, this iframe is intended to indicate to the client web page that the user status has changed.
 Check [OIDC Session Status Change Notification](https://openid.net/specs/openid-connect-session-1_0.html#ChangeNotification) for more details and an example on how to use it.

 ### End session